The concept of a healing crisis is not new.

 How is a Healing Crisis a Good Thing?

-A healing crisis, despite its name, is a good thing.
-It only manifests when the body is ready.
-The body moved from balance to imbalance through toxic food and thoughts in a toxic environment and now it’s “retracing” the path it once took, this time from illness to wellness.
+A healing crisis, despite sounding negative, is a good thing.
+It manifests when the body is ready.
+The body moved from balance to imbalance through toxic food and thoughts in a toxic environment and now it’s “retracing” that path, this time from illness to wellness.